 If you are using our sip trunking services, please contact firstname.lastname@example.org for obtaining the IP addresses that will send traffic to your servers.

-Ports also need to be opened for handling the audio.
+In addition to opening port 5060 for SIP signaling, ports also need to be opened for handling the audio.
 Audio is transmitted and received by UDP.
 By default Voice Elements uses port 49152 as a starting point.
 How many ports depends on how many concurrent calls you plan on handling at the same time with your server.
 Additionally, each concurrent call requires two adjacent ports.

 If you plan on having a 1000 “concurrent call” system using 1000 “licensed ports”, then you will need 2 times that amount for the port range you need in your firewall.
 This can be a little confusing because a single call requires 1 licensed “port” but needs two “IP ports” on your server.